platdesign/uberdeploy/README.md

 #uberdeploy

-A little git-repository-deployment tool for uberspace (e.g.).
+The easiest way to deploy projects to your server.

+	$ uberdeploy create firstProject
+	$ cd firstProject
+	$ uberdeploy deploy

 ##Install

 **Copy, paste to shell, enter**

+The following code downloads `install.sh` which will start a guided installation  on your machine.
+After that, you are ready to use uberdeploy without any configuration. =)

 	bash -c "$(curl -fsSL https://raw.githubusercontent.com/platdesign/uberdeploy/master/install.sh)"

-No configuration required!

 ##Example

-Go to a directory where you want to place your project
+Go to a folder where you want to place your project

-`cd ~/myProjects`
+	$ cd ~/allMyProjects

-Initialize a new project with
+Initialize a new project where all configuration will be done for you.
+Uberdeploy will create a new folder containing your project.

-`uberdeploy create myProject`

-After some questions and a bit of time... switch to new project directory.

-`cd myProject`
+	$ uberdeploy create myProject

+Switch to your new project.

+	$ cd myProject

-Make some changes, add some files/directories - simply work on your project...
+Make some changes, add files/directories - simply work on your project...

-Ready for deployment?
-Type:

-`uberdeploy deploy`
+When you are ready for deployment you only have to execute:

+	$ uberdeploy deploy

-**That's it! =)**
+**That's it! =)** Uberdeploy will do the rest for you.

-For a detailed example have a look at [uberdeploy-nodejs-sampleapp](https://github.com/platdesign/uberdeploy-nodejs-sampleapp).
+For another example look at [uberdeploy-nodejs-sampleapp](https://github.com/platdesign/uberdeploy-nodejs-sampleapp).
+This could be used as base for nodejs-applications.
+Have a special look at the `deploy/post-receive`-file as an approach to handle a service which controls your app.